theodi/training-web/Procurement/Guide/index.md

 Open data also helps to reduce the lock-in to a particular provider and should therefore be part of your organisation's overall procurement strategy.

-## Open Data in Public Services
+## 2. Open data in public services: how is it produced and used?

 Open data can be produced as a result of performing a public service, and can be used to inform the performance of that service.

-### Producing Open Data
+### Producing open data

 There are four types of data that are produced and maintained by services procured by government:

- * performance data about how well the supplier is fulfilling the contract in terms of performance against contracted targets
+ * performance data about how well the supplier is fulfilling the contract in terms of performance against contracted targets,

- * administrative (exhaust) data created as a by-product of fulfilling the contract
+ * administrative (exhaust) data created as a by-product of fulfilling the contract,

- * reference data that is used in fulfilling the contract
+ * reference data that is used in fulfilling the contract, and

- * infrastructure data whose creation and maintenance is the main focus of the contract
+ * infrastructure data whose creation and maintenance is the main focus of the contract.

 There are separate requirements around each of these sources of data which you should include within your procurement.
 In framing requirements, you should be aware of the likely capability of the suppliers to perform analysis and to publish data themselves, and your own capabilities to perform those functions, perhaps delivered to you under a different contract.
 Your requirements need to be proportional to the nature of the contract.
 For example, you may expect suppliers of large contracts to be able to analyse and publish data on your behalf, but only expect suppliers of small contracts to provide you with the underlying data you need to do this analysis for yourself.